 If you have made all the 'getting to 60°c' checks and still have lots of leachate (brown water) and a putrid odour, please also read the post "waste too wet for hot composting" .

-It should take no-more than 7-10 days to get your HOTBIN hot.
+It should take no more than 7-10 days to get your HOTBIN hot.
 If you have not managed to get there, please contact us.
-We will ask you for a few lines of detail on the waste and 6 photos of the HOTBIN and waste within.
-From here we will advise you on next steps.
+We will ask you for a few lines of detail on the waste and for 6 photos of the HOTBIN and waste within.
+From here we will advise you on the next steps.